Webhook Runbook Conceptual Overviews

 1. Label: SDA Alert

-2. Purpose: enables linking of a Riverbed IQ URL to this Runbook automation and provides for pass-thru of HTTP-request data and context from the calling entity for further processing.
+2. Purpose: enables linking of a Riverbed IQ Ops URL to this runbook automation and provides for pass-thru of HTTP-request data and context from the calling entity for further processing.

 2. Native Data-format